 Extended services and out of hours

-We work closely with neighbouring practices and ‘out of hours’ providers including NHS 111 to ensure that if you need care from a doctor outside of normal hours that they have access to your records when needed to give you the best possible care.
+We work closely with neighbouring practices and out of hours providers including NHS 111 to ensure that if you need care from a doctor outside of normal hours that they have access to your records when needed to give you the best possible care.
 This may be delivered over the phone or via video consultation as appropriate.
-Services may be run by ‘GP Federations’ and ‘Primary Care Networks’.

 Primary Care Network

-In order to provide a wide range of services, we work closely with other practices in the are.
-If you need care from a clinician within the Primary care network ( consisitng of the Meadows, Summervale Surgery , Langport surgery, Springmead surgery, Tawstock Surgery, Essex House Medical centre) they may need to access your medical records held at your registered GP pracice.
-This is to provide you wilth the best possible care.
-In these situations where appropriate your record will be made availible to the clinincian.
+In order to provide a wide range of services, we work closely with other practices in the area.
+If you need care from a clinician within the Primary Care Network (consisting of the Meadows Surgery, Summervale Surgery, Langport Surgery, and Ariel Healthcare), they may need to access your medical records held at your registered GP pracice.
+This is to provide you with the best possible care.

-With your agreement, your GP or Nurse may refer you to other services not provided by the practice, or they may work with other services to provide your care in the practice.
+With your agreement, your GP or other healthcare professional may refer you to other services not provided by the practice, or they may work with other services to provide your care in the practice.
 Information will be shared by letters, emails and shared record systems.

 Once you have been seen, the other care agency will tell us about the treatment they have provided for you and any support which your GP needs to provide.
 This information is then included in your record.
-Referrals can be to lots of different services, such as smoking cessation services, social prescribers, voluntary services and other health and care agencies, as appropriate, for your care.
+Referrals can be to lots of different services, such as hospitals, social prescribers, voluntary services and other health and care agencies.